rajeshsharma98/Algorithms_from_scratch/Sparse_Representation_based_Classification/readme.md

 # Sparse Representation based Classification

-The idea of incorporating CS for classification purposes was developed in 2009 for the first time in face recognition application.
-In this study, Wright et al. mapped the classification problem into a CS problem using the basic equation y= Ax and called it Sparse Representation-based Classification (SRC).
-They also reported interesting results on face recognition application which were outstanding in both recognition rates and robustness to noise when compared to other face recognition methods.
-Since then, SRC was used in different applications and moreover, lots of supplement algorithms were developed and published on top of the original SRC method.
-This code implements SRC from scratch using Lasso as sparse signal generator.
-And implement on 5 datasets of UCI.
+A classification  approach  is  presented  and  shown  to  be  effective  in many face recognition applications.
+Wright et al.  proposed this method in 2009 and called it Sparse Representation-based Classification(SRC) and reportedinteresting results in automatic face recognition application.
+As name suggests sparse matrices are used for the purpose.

+## The main idea
+SRC is derived from the linear algebra  'subspaces and basis vectors'.
+Vector in a subspace an be represented as a linear combination of basis vector of the same subspace.
+Similarly, classes are assumed to be divided into different subspaces and a particular sample from a specific class can be represented as a linear combination of the other samples from the same class.